Abdelrahman-Elshahed/financial_news_sentiment_analysis_ranking/README.md

 # Financial News Sentiment Analysis & Ranking

 This project implements a comprehensive solution for analyzing sentiment in financial news and ranking articles based on their financial importance.
 It uses deep learning models (LSTM with BERT embeddings) and traditional machine learning approaches (Logistic Regression) to predict sentiment scores for news articles.
-The system is containerized for deployment and can be easily deployed to Azure Container Apps for scalable cloud hosting.
+The system is containerized for deployment, easily deployed to Azure Container Apps for scalable cloud hosting, and features CI/CD integration with GitHub Actions for automated testing and quality assurance.

 ## Table of Contents